vk-cs/docs-public/docs/en/storage/s3/instructions/instructions.md

-Standard operations for managing Object Storage and its resources.
+Standard operations for managing VK Object Storage and its resources.